 It's important to know how to choose a second dog and ensure dog and dog compatibility.
-How well your current pet(s) accepts a newcomer depends on their age, health, gender, genetics and traits of instinct, size, personality—the list goes on and on.
+How well your current pet(s) accepts a newcomer depends on their age, health, sex, genetics, and traits of instinct, size, personality—the list goes on and on.

 Some dog breeds are more willing to accept other canines (or cats), while others can be downright dangerous.
-The safety and well being of your new puppy, as well as adult furry wonders, must be addressed before you bring the “new kid” into your home and introduce to other dogs.
+The safety and well being of your new puppy and older dogs must be addressed before you bring the “new kid” into your home and introduce to other dogs.

 Big bruiser felines can be dangerous for tiny pups.
-Feline predatory behavior prompts games of stalk and pounce that can turn deadly for helpless pups or traumatic for browbeaten dogs.
-Claws can injure doggy eyes and inspire canine retaliation.
-Once a cat reaches the age of 12-18 months or so, Tabby loses her inclination to make new pet friends.
-She will either do her darnedest to get rid of any interlopers you introduce or simply hide and become a stranger in her own home.
+Feline predatory behavior prompts games of stalk and pounce that can lead to injuries if interactions with a new puppy are not closely supervised.
+Claws can injure doggy eyes and/or inspire canine retaliation.
+Once a cat reaches the age of 12-18 months or so, cats may lose their inclination to make new pet friends.
+They may show signs of aggression or simply hide and become a stranger in their own home.

-It’s not fair to introduce a new pet to ALL the cats and dogs in your household at once.
+If you have more than one dog or cat already, it's not fair to introduce a new pet to all of the cats and dogs in your household at once.
 Introductions should be done one pet at a time.
-Sometimes it’s love at first sight, but more often, the pets take days or even weeks to learn to accept strangers.
+Sometimes it’s love at first sight, but more often, the pets take days or even weeks to learn to accept a newcomer.
+For this reason, the new pup should be separated from other animals at first to allow for a slow, careful introduction.
+All initial meetings should be closely supervised and lots of positive reinforcement with treats and toys should be used to show all the pets that this is a good thing.
+Any time things escalate to where any of the pets are growling, playing too rough, or showing signs of aggression or fear, the interaction should be paused and the pets separated.
+In this way, it may take many small baby steps to introduce your new pup but your patience will be rewarded with a harmonious home.
 By planning ahead, you can choose the best puppy for both you—and the resident pets that also share your heart.